miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 Please complete the homework in another document **"Preparation steps for the ImageJ2 workshop.md"**.

-### Overview of Visualization Libraries 9:00 - 10:30
+### Talk: Overview of Visualization Libraries 9:00 - 10:30

-Florian Jug will give one hour lecture overviewing visualization libraries.
+**Florian Jug** will give one hour lecture overviewing visualization libraries.
 He is the developer of ClearVolume, which he will showcase in the symposium later.

 ## Designing Workflows, Feb 13 (Mon) - 14 (Tue)